KaneCheshire/ShowTime/README.md

 // The colour of the text to use when showing multiple tap counts.
 // `.black` by default.
 ShowTime.multipleTapCountTextColor: UIColor

+// The font of the text to use when showing multiple tap counts.
+// `.systemFont(ofSize: 17, weight: .bold)` by default.
+ShowTime.multipleTapCountTextColor: UIFont

 // Whether visual touches should visually show how much force is applied.
 // `true` by default (show off that amazing tech!).